Local Water Done Well

 The second option describes how a stand-alone business unit outside of Buller District Council could deliver water services to residents in the Buller District.

 For each option, we have considered the required infrastructure, scheduled investments, necessary upgrades, the organisational structure needed to deliver water services, the impact on existing staff, and the likely financial implications.
-You will find this information in our Consultation Document.
+We have presented this information in our Consultation Document.